intelligentplant/codeless-hackathon-resource/resources/Challenge3-DataGuide.md

 ## How to get data in Power Automate :zap:

+:bulb: You can utilise the pre-defined challange templates found on [Microsoft Power Automate Portal](https://flow.microsoft.com/).

-Please follow a step by step guide [here](https://github.com/intelligentplant/codeless-hackathon-resource/blob/master/resources/get-data-into-power-platform.MD#power-automate-zap "Industrial App Store - Get data into Power Automate").
+...or you can follow a step by step guide [here](https://github.com/intelligentplant/codeless-hackathon-resource/blob/master/resources/get-data-into-power-platform.MD#power-automate-zap "Industrial App Store - Get data into Power Automate").
 Make sure you know which tag names you want to interogate and please use the following value for qualified data source name (this is a qualified data source name for on-site historian).

 ```text
 FCBB05262EADC0B147746EE6DFB2B3EA5C272C33C2C5E3FE8F473D85529461CA.OGA North Sea Production